arduino/arduino-cloud-cli/PROTOCOL.md

 Note: use http://cbor.me/  to easily get a CBOR representation starting from JSON equivalent. also see http://cbor.io/

+* Arduino Cloud supports variable types that are in the form of a *Multi-Value map* with multiple sub-keys; those sub-keys are sent as separate variables in SenML, with the notation *variable:subkey*.
+For example, _DimmedLight_ is a variable type that has two sub-keys "swi" of type bool which represents the on/off status of the light, and "bri" of type integer which represents the light brightness from 0 to 100.
+Hence if you define a variable _dimlit_ of type _DimmedLight_, the SenML record will be

+       [{0: "dimlit:swi", 4: false}, {0: "dimlit:bri", 2: 59}]

 * *Methods* can be invoked to the cloud as in a form of RPC.
 To invoke a method, a special property name "r:m" is used, while the property value is the method name